top of page

 Little Free Pantry

-With the rise of food insecurity and demand on the emergency food system in the Western Foothills during the global pandemic, the Shelter Working Group partnered with the Food Working Group to build a Little Free Pantry.
+With the rise of food insecurity and demand on the emergency food system in the Western Foothills during the pandemic, the Shelter Working Group partnered with the Food Working Group to build a Little Free Pantry.

 Inspired by the Little Free Library movement, this Little Free Pantry is located on the information kiosk in Longley Square in Norway.
 The pantry is stocked with non-perishable goods and dry goods during freezing months, open to anyone at any time.
 Donations are always welcome!